SasView/sasview/src/sas/invariant/media/invariant_help.rst

 will be warn in red at the top of the panel, which means that your data is not proper to calculate the invariant.

-6. The details of the calculation is available by clicking the ‘Details’ button in the middle of the panel.
+6. The details of the calculation is available by clicking the 'Details' button in the middle of the panel.

 .. image:: image005.gif